-General Fund expenditures decreased overall by \$5,402,843 or -1.75% in total from the previous fiscal year.
-Capital Outlay expenditures decreased significantly which is directly related to a lull in new construction and building additions/improvements throughout the county.
-Additionally, Instructional Support expenditures decreased slightly by -4.78% for the year in General Fund.
-Debt Service expenditures decreased slightly in FY22 due to continued reduction in outstanding notes payables.
+General Fund expenditures increased slightly by 8.76% in total from the previous fiscal year.
+Capital Outlay expenses in the General Fund decreased significantly by over 46%, which may be related to a lull in new construction and building additions/improvements throughout the county.
+Additionally, Instruction and Instructional Support expenditures increased by 9.67% and 7.74% respectively in General Fund.
+Debt Service expenditures decreased by more than 9% in FY23 due to continued reduction in outstanding notes payables.

-The General Fund revenues and other sources of funds exceeded expenditures in FY2022.
-Net change in fund balance was \$43,147,001.
+The General Fund revenues and other sources of funds exceeded expenditures in FY2023.
+Net change in fund balance was \$73,905,591.

 Special Revenue Fund - The Special Revenue Fund accounts for all federal funds that flow through the State Department of Education which includes the Child Nutrition Fund.
 In addition, this fund includes the restricted Sales Tax Fund, the e-Rate Fund and the Local School Public Funds.
-The beginning fund balance was \$55,778,843 for an increase of \$1,065,178 for the fiscal year, the ending fund balance for FY 2022 reflected \$56,844,020.
+The beginning fund balance was \$56,844,020 for an increase of \$1,627,957 for the fiscal year, the ending fund balance for FY 2023 reflected \$58,471,978.
 The excess for the year is primarily comprised of excesses in the Child Nutrition Fund and the Sales Tax Fund.